Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
-This feature is leveraged by Imitation Learning, where the observations and actions for a Player Brain are used to learn the policies of an agent through demonstration.
+This feature is leveraged by Imitation Learning, where the observations and actions for a Player Brain are used to learn the policies of an Agent through demonstration.
-  However, this could also be helpful for the Heuristic and Internal Brains, particularly when debugging agent behaviors.
+  However, this could also be helpful for the Heuristic and Internal Brains, particularly when debugging Agent behaviors.
 You can learn more about using the broadcasting feature [here](Learning-Environment-Design-Brains.md#using-the-broadcast-feature).